openelections/openelections-data-ms/README.md

 File names match [the `generated_name` standard described in our docs](http://docs.openelections.net/archive-standardization/).
 So the CSV file to match the above example would be 20121106__ms__general__chickasaw__precinct.csv.

 The OpenElections CSV layout approach is to mirror the results file as much as possible, with one exception: we try to have a single result on each line, rather than multiple candidates or precincts.
-And we add an overall winner column, which is a boolean.
+Where totals are included, we use "Total" as the county name and mark the overall winner in each race in the `winner` column, which takes a boolean value.
 We also standardize the office name to the names to match those in [our base fixtures](https://github.com/openelections/core/blob/dev/openelex/us/fixtures/office.csv).

 ![MS county CSV example](ms_county_csv_example.png "MS county csv example")